 During pauses that were close to borders drift trajectories scanned differently if vision was challenged or not.
 When challenged by tunneling or a small image size, the eye tended to drift in a curvier pattern14, remaining closer to their starting location.
 The distributions of the curvature index (see Methods) differed between border and non-border drifts in all conditions (p<0.05, two-tailed t-test) except for the Natural-Large condition (p=0.7) (Fig. 4).
 Drift speed was also affected by the concurrently-scanned visual details - Sp was significantly lower when drifting along borders than otherwise (4.48±0.07 versus 5.00±0.07 deg/sec in Large and 3.99±0.10 versus 4.92±0.02 deg/sec in Small images, p<0.05).

 Whether ocular drifts are controlled by the brain had been a source of enduring debate2,15-19.
-Our results demonstrate clearly that ocular drifts are actively controlled by the visual system - drift kinematics depended on the amount of visual information available and on the concurrently-scanned image details.
-Moreover, drift kinematics were converging to their target values, a reliable signature of closed-loop dynamics.
-Our data suggest that under normal conditions the visual system controls its drift speed such as to maintain it within a specific range.
-One reason for such a control is to maintain temporal coding relatively constant at a range suitable for neural processing16,20,21.
-When viewing small-size images the visual system does not compromise this control and even tightens it.
-However, when challenged with tunneled viewing, which decreases the amount of available spatial information, the system compromises drift speed for maintaining constant scanning distances under an increased rate of ROI switching, thus increasing total spatial information.
-In this scheme, ROI switching seems to be controlled at another level, influenced by scene- and task-related factors1,5,22-25, and to influence the functioning of the drift control loop(s)16.
+Our results demonstrate clearly that ocular drifts are actively controlled by the visual system - drift kinematics depended on the amount of visual information available and on the concurrently-scanned image details $ I think that if not a result of saccade frequency- this is indeed a novel finding of the study$.
+Moreover, drift kinematics were converging to their target values, a reliable signature of closed-loop dynamics; $ you need to convince this is not some simple fatigue effect.
+Our data suggest that under normal conditions the visual system controls its drift speed such as to maintain it within a specific range $ but you seem to show that it changes under different conditions?$.
+One reason for such a control is to maintain temporal coding relatively constant at a range suitable for neural processing16,20,21. $ this should predict drastically slower drift rates when closing your eyes- is that the case?
+We reported very large amplitude drifts with eyes closed (Ramot et al, 2011)$When viewing small-size images the visual system does not compromise this control and even tightens it. $ meaning?$ However, when challenged with tunneled viewing, which decreases the amount of available spatial information, the system compromises $reduces?$ drift speed for maintaining constant scanning distances under an increased rate of ROI switching $ increased saccade rate?$, thus increasing total spatial information $ not clear- why reduced drift speed increases total spatial information$.
+In this scheme, ROI switching seems to be controlled at another level, influenced by scene- and task-related factors1,5,22-25, and to influence the functioning of the drift control loop(s)16 $ what about the possibility that saccade rate is somehow linked to drift rate in an open loop fashion?$.
 Overall, these data support two major postulations.
-One is that the fixational pauses are used for visual acquisition, since? if they were not then there was no sense in controlling the drift kinematics.
-The second is that vision is based on environment-dependent closed-loop mechanisms, not only when selecting ROIs, but also while acquiring visual information within these ROIs.
+One is that the fixational pauses are used for visual acquisition, since? if they were not then there was no sense in controlling the drift kinematics $ so what are the drifts for?$.
+The second is that vision is based $ clearly not conditional- since you can see briefly flashed stimuli and after images$ on environment-dependent closed-loop mechanisms, not only when selecting ROIs, but also while acquiring visual information within these ROIs.

 Methods: